 Filing a Personal Injury Claim After An Animal Attack in Stuart

 Once you’ve been bitten by a dog, you must file a personal injury claim against the owner of the dog as quickly as possible.
 Remember that the Florida statute of limitations is a hard and fast deadline.
-And in such a situation, if a case is not filed within four years time starting from the time the dog bit you, then you shall be forever barred from filing a claim against the dog owner.
+And in such a situation, if a case is not filed within two years time starting from the time the dog bit you, then you shall be forever barred from filing a claim against the dog owner.
 This means that you will lose your right of recovering any form or amount of financial compensation from the defendant for good.

 It is, therefore, advised to seek quick legal representation from an experienced and knowledgeable Stuart dog bite lawyer who is aware of all the dog bite laws in Florida and can provide you with both quality assistance and guidance on filing a Stuart personal injury claim.

-Determining Liability in a Dog Bite Claim
+Determining Liability in a Stuart Animal Bite Injury Claim

 There are many things that must be kept in consideration when filing a claim such as how to determine liability against the defendant/ dog owner.
 As mentioned above, dog owners can be held responsible if their dogs bite an individual in public or on their private properties if the victim was lawfully there even if the owner was not knowledgeable about the dog’s viciousness.